-Quadriplegia and Car Accidents
+Quadriplegia Injuries From Car Accidents

 When Arizona auto accidents occur in AZ or anywhere else, people get injured.
 Thats a statistical fact, as the majority of Arizona auto accidents lead to at least one injury.
 The severity of injuries from an Arizona car accident can vary, and one of the most unfortunate injuries someone can suffer is quadriplegia, as it instantly changes someones life and leads to long-term pain and suffering.

-Below youll find information regarding the nature of quadriplegia, some of the side effects of quadriplegia, the reality that faces a quadriplegic patient and finally how you should proceed if you or someone you love suffers from quadriplegia as a result of a car accident and you need the help of an Arizona car accident lawyer.
+Below youll find information regarding the nature of quadriplegia, some of the side effects of quadriplegia, the reality that faces a quadriplegic patient and finally how you should proceed if you or someone you love suffers from quadriplegia as a result of a car accident and you need the help of an car accident lawyer.

 A Brief Overview of Quadriplegia

 Quadriplegia is the common medical term used to describe patients who have suffered a spinal cord injury and who are unable to move or control their arms and legs.
 There are varying degrees of quadriplegia, including a complete and total loss of the ability to move the limbs and an incomplete form of quadriplegia where some limited but uncontrolled movement of one or more of the limbs occurs from time to time.

 As stated above, quadriplegia results from an injury to the spinal cord.
 The general rule for those who do not have a medical background is that a person will suffer from paralysis at every point in the body below which the spinal cord injury occurs.
 Therefore, injuries to the higher end of the spinal cord tend to result in quadriplegia.
 The paralysis associated with quadriplegia can extend from the shoulders down to the toes or begin as high as the neck.